Safe and Green Cleaning Products

 - Never mix bleach with ammonia or other cleaning products.
 Such mixtures can create dangerous gases.

-- Building superintendents, managers and maintenance staff should use institutional-grade cleaning products that are certified by a trusted, third-party ecolabel (e.g., EPA Safer Choice, Green Seal or EcoLogo).
-Green cleaning has been shown to be effective (PDF) and can also save you money.
+- Building superintendents, managers and maintenance staff should use institutional-grade cleaning products that are certified by a trusted, third-party eco-label, such as EPA Safer Choice, Green Seal or EcoLogo.

 Protect Yourself When Cleaning